-New Relic offers extensions for log monitoring that are compatible with current versions of Spring and Spring Boot.
-If you use Spring, read on to learn how to enable New Relic's logs in context and start receiving log data in New Relic.
+New Relic offers extensions for log management that are compatible with current versions of Spring and Spring Boot.
+If you use Spring, read on to learn how to enable New Relic's logs in context and enrich your log data.

 If you already know the logging library, you can skip directly to that documentation: